AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/using-the-lead-feed.md

 Each item in the lead feed is an interesting moment - a noteworthy activity or event in this lead's marketing history.

-When viewing it in Salesforce, each item has:
+When viewing it in [!DNL Salesforce], each item has:

 ![](assets/using-the-lead-feed-2.png)